Overview: Gorilla Trekking Safari

-Permits for gorilla trekkingInevitably, securing permits for trekking gorillas can be difficult at short notice, especially during peak seasons, so we'd advise planning well ahead.
+Permits for gorilla trekkingInevitably, securing permits for tracking gorillas can be difficult at short notice, especially during peak seasons, so – with just 96 permits available each day – we'd advise planning well ahead.
 We will make all the arrangements for buying your permits.

 Age limit: You need to be at least 15 years old for this trek.
 This is strictly enforced and there is no flexibility.

-For a small fee, porters are available at the trailheads to carry your backpacks and offer a hand during tricky parts of the hike.
-Even if you don’t really need them, hiring a porter is a helpful way to contribute directly to the local economy and chatting to them en route can enhance your experience both of local life and of your gorilla trek, though do be aware that their English isn't always as god as the guides'.
+For a fee of around US$10, porters are available at the trailheads to carry your backpacks and offer a hand during tricky parts of the hike.
+Even if you don’t really need them, hiring a porter is a helpful way to contribute directly to the local economy, and chatting to them en route can enhance your experience both of local life and of your gorilla trek, though do be aware that their English isn't always as good as the guides'.

-Some travellers find the treks particularly strenuous; don’t be surprised if you feel a bit breathless at this altitude, this is perfectly normal.
+Don’t be surprised if you feel a bit breathless at this altitude; this is perfectly normal.
 We'd advise keeping well hydrated, paying attention to the directions given by your guide, and letting your guide know if you feel unwell at any point during the trek.
 As the altitude can have adverse effects on some trekkers, we do suggest including a trek to the golden monkeys the day prior to your gorilla trek.
 The golden monkeys are usually found at a lower elevation to the gorillas, and so a trek here can help you acclimatise to the terrain and altitude.

-You'll be allocated a gorilla family group and be placed in a group of a maximum of 8 people, accompanied by a guide and an armed park ranger.
+You'll be allocated a gorilla family group and be placed in a group of a maximum of eight people, accompanied by your trekking guide and an armed park ranger.
 You'll also have the choice to hire a porter to accompany you on the trek.

-After a briefing on safety and gorilla trekking etiquette, you'll be driven to the start of the trail you'll take to reach your mountain gorilla group.
-Your guide will then lead you along generally clear paths up into the forest, in radio communication with the trackers that stay with the group so that they can be located.
+After a briefing on safety and gorilla-tracking etiquette, you'll be driven to the start of the relevant trail to reach your mountain gorilla group.
+Your guide will then lead you along generally clear paths up into the forest, in radio communication with the trackers who stay with the individual groups so that they can be located.

 - If you have a cold, flu or other contagious infection, you shouldn’t go gorilla trekking.

-- You should keep a distance of 7m from the gorillas, although of course the gorillas themselves are unaware of this and will often get very close, in which case you will be asked, and should try, to move away.
+- You should keep a distance of 7m from the gorillas.
+Of course the gorillas themselves are unaware of this and will often get very close, in which case you should try to move away.